davila23/rottay-website/content/jobs/Sancord/index.md

 #### Functional Requirements:

-➤ Architecture design and development of the Company line.
+➤ Architected and developed an automated quoting system for families and businesses.
-➤ Coordination of tasks and deliverables with Product.
+➤ Coordinated tasks and deliverables to align with Product requirements.
+➤ Designed user interface using Figma for optimal user experience.
+➤ Implemented backend functionalities for seamless data processing and integration.

 #### Realized tasks:

-» Changes in the calculation of copayments according to the current law in Argentina.
+» Updated the calculation of copayments in compliance with the current law in Argentina.
-» Extraction of statistical reports from associates for the BI sector.
+» Extracted statistical reports from associates for the BI sector.
-» Version control, environment management, and deployment coordination.
+» Managed version control, environment, and deployment coordination.
-» Estimation of development times, task delegation among team members, and code review.
+» Estimated development times, delegated tasks among team members, and code review.

 #### Technologies used: